evturn/bnr-chronicle/design/tasks.md

 Issues
-	-Overflow from pagination "Next" button pushing on margin right
+	+Overflow from pagination "Next" button pushing on margin right